Job offer letter template

 If you had them present a strategy in the final round interview, and their creativity blew you away, then refer to it.
 If the interview panelists had specific positive feedback, share it.

-Adding little touches – like having the CEO hand-sign it and write a personal intro – to make an offer letter a great experience could raise your candidate’s experience by a few percent and make an attractive offer ultimately irresistible.
+Adding little touches – like having the CEO hand-sign it and write a personal intro – to make a job offer letter a great experience could raise your candidate’s experience by a few percent and make an attractive offer even more irresistable.

 Startups face a tough time competing for talent – one little touch could be the difference between landing a great hire and missing out.

-The tightrope you need to walk is incorporating all these elements, without compromising one of the most fundamental must-haves: brevity.
+You'll need to incorporate all of these elements without compromising one of the most fundamental must-haves: brevity.

-There’s no doubt that a shorter legal document increases the likelihood of securing a signature.
+Shorter legal documents increase the likelihood of securing a signature.
 Improving your time-to-hire metric by optimising for length could be the edge your company needs in a competitive hiring market.
 Give people the key information up front and they’ll get to signing faster.

 How to approach offer letter negotiation